Tag Archives: Out Of The Cradle

 It seems as though the first ‘real’ solo album from Fleetwood Mac’s Lindsey Buckingham is not getting the love and attention that this album deserves, recently deleted from the UK iTunes store, no official release of the four music videos and limited appearances of live tracks in Lindsey’s recent solo live shows.

-It’s about time that this fine collection of songs was re-visited and re-appreciated, but first, here’s some brief history…..
+It’s our opinion that it’s about time that this fine collection of songs was re-visited and re-appreciated, but first, here’s some brief history…..

 177410_1_f